SteamPunk424/ICMP-Messenger/README.md

 `Usage: Message_With_Ping.py <text> <target>`

-This is a message sending tool to send messages over the Internet Control Message Protocol(ICMP).
+This is a message sending tool to send messages over the Internet Control Message Protocol(ICMP). \
-You can easily read the messages using a tool like TShark or Wireshark.
+You can easily read the messages using a tool like TShark or Wireshark. \
-Making message based comunication possible over ICMP.
+Making message based comunication possible over ICMP. \
+Before you ask me why... i honestly dont know why i made this.